yard

 Hold the spray bottle 6–8 inches from the plant and work from the bottom up.
 Focus on the undersides of leaves where spider mites and whiteflies hide.

-Tip hanging plants like pothos vines and heartleaf philodendron sideways over a sink so you can get under each leaf without soaking your walls.
+Tip hanging plants like pothos vines sideways over a sink so you can get under each leaf without soaking your walls.
+A trailing philodendron can be handled the same way.

 Coat stems and leaf joints thoroughly.
-Mealybugs and scale often cluster in those tight corners, especially on woody plants like money tree trunks or corn plant canes.
+Mealybugs and scale often cluster in those tight corners, especially on woody plants like money tree trunks.
+Corn plant canes are another common hiding spot.

 Lightly mist the top layer of potting mix if you are targeting fungus gnat larvae or soil-dwelling pests.
 Do not saturate the soil with oily water.